 Like most machine learning tasks, this work must account for potential biases.
 For example, we consider how variables like our clients’ gender may impact a prediction or suggestion.
 We also consider judgements we might make on what is considered discretionary versus non discretionary spending.
 These are tied to values, and machines shouldn’t be put in a position of judgement.

 At RBC we’re mitigating risks such as bias and other by using appropriate features in our models, gathering feedback from our users, deploying automated analysis to test for behaviour, and employing thorough validation processes according to regulation.
-You can learn more about our validation approach here.
+You can learn more about our validation approach at Model Validation: a vital tool for building trust in AI.

 (Deng et al., NeurIPS 2020) R. Deng , B. Chang, M. Brubaker , G. Mori , A. Lehrmann.
 Modeling Continuous Stochastic Processes with Dynamic Normalizing Flows.
 Neural Information Processing Systems (NeurIPS), 2020